xyproto/algernon/README.md

     * index.md is rendered as HTML.
     * index.html is outputted as it is, with the correct Content-Type.
     * index.txt is outputted as it is, with the correct Content-Type.
+    * index.po2 is rendered as HTML.
     * index.amber is rendered as HTML.
-    * data.lua is interpreted as Lua code, where the functions and variables are made available for Amber and Markdown pages in the same directory.
+    * data.lua is interpreted as Lua code, where the functions and variables are made available for Pongo2, Amber and Markdown pages in the same directory.
     * If a single Lua script is given as a commandline argument, it will be used as a standalone server.
 It can be used for setting up handlers or serving files and directories for specific URL prefixes.
-    * style.gcss is used as the style for Amber and Markdown pages in the same directory.
+    * style.gcss is used as the style for Pongo2, Amber and Markdown pages in the same directory.
 * The following filename extensions are handled by Algernon:
-    * .md is interpreted as Markdown and rendered as a HTML page.
+    * .md is interpreted as Markdown and rendered as an HTML page.
+    * .po2 is interpreted as Pongo2 and rendered as an HTML page.
-    * .amber is interpreted as Amber and rendered as a HTML page.
+    * .amber is interpreted as Amber and rendered as an HTML page.
     * .gcss is interpreted as GCSS and rendered as a CSS file.
     * .jsx is interpreted as JSX and rendered as a JavaScript file.
     * .lua is interpreted as a Lua script that provides its own output and content type.